a01752785/incidentes-atizapan/Backend/DatabaseService/README.md

 # Database Service
-This microservice is in charge of interacting with the mongo database, it simulates the SQL approach using Object Models (schemas).
+The microservice is in charge of interacting with the mongo database, it simulates the SQL approach using Object Models (schemas).

 ## API Usage
 Tha service will listen on the selected port with th URL _http://database-service.HOST/_